Job Details

 What skills/knowledge will the selected candidate gain from this internship?

-The position is devised to help the candidate develop their skill sets as future practitioners in higher education, social work, community organizing, and other related career paths.
-This position is structured to give the student the maximum amount of responsibility while sufficiently supported by the associate director and other GSP staff.
-Below is a list of some specific skills and knowledge that the selected candidate could gain:
+The position is designed to help the selected candidate develop their skill sets as future practitioners in higher education, social work, community organizing, and other related career paths.
+It is structured to give the selected candidate high levels of responsibility balanced with extensive support from the associate director and all GSP staff.

 • A solid understanding of social justice education pedagogy and how it is put into practice.